Home » Las Vegas Sportsbooks And Hotels 2023 » Bellagio Sportsbook Review

 Gigantic – walking around takes time

-The Bellagio Hotel & Casino is located at 3600 South Las Vegas Boulevard at one of the Strip’s main intersections of Flamingo Road and Las Vegas Boulevard.
+The Bellagio is located at 3600 South Las Vegas Boulevard at one of the Strip’s main intersections of Flamingo Road and Las Vegas Boulevard.
+Once inside, it’s not hard to find the sprawling sportsbook — just look for all the TV screens!

-Players must be 21 years of age or older to wager anywhere in Nevada, including the Bellagio Las Vegas sportsbook.
+Per usual, players must be 21 years of age or older to wager anywhere in Nevada, including the Bellagio.

 Visitors will be tempted to take a peek in the poker room or stop at the sports bar for a drink, but it’s a whole new world when you arrive at one of the best sportsbooks on the entire Strip.
 The 5,600-square-foot venue offers state-of-the-art screens, including 99 individual racing monitors, seven large screens for racing, six large screens for sports and 38 sports bar flat-screen TVs.